zahrabakhshalizadeh/maryrosecook.com/_posts/2015-03-21-git-from-the-inside-out.md

 ~/alpha $ git branch deputy
 ```

 The user creates a new branch called `deputy`.
-This just creates a new file at `.git/refs/heads/deputy` that contains the hash that `HEAD` is pointing at.
-That is, the hash of the `a3` commit.
+This just creates a new file at `.git/refs/heads/deputy` that contains the hash that `HEAD` is pointing at: the hash of the `a3` commit.

 **Graph property**: branches are just refs and refs are just files.
 This means that Git branches are lightweight.